Privacy Policy

 - Pulse analytics — IP addresses are used solely to derive country-level location data, then immediately discarded.
 The IP address itself is never stored.

 - Security audit logs — Security events (logins, password changes, 2FA changes) are logged with a cryptographic hash of the IP address, not the IP itself.
 This allows detection of patterns (e.g., same device logging in repeatedly) without storing personally identifiable information.
-Audit logs are retained for 90 days, then archived for up to 1 year before permanent deletion.
+Audit logs are retained for up to 180 days, then permanently deleted.

-- Server logs — Operational server logs that may contain IP addresses are automatically purged after 30 days.
+- Server logs — Operational server logs that may contain IP addresses are access-controlled and retained only as long as necessary for security and operational purposes.

 7. Cookies & Local Storage